brontosaurusrex/brontosaurusrex.github.io/_posts/2023-01-08-Mpv-UI-fonts.md

     └── fonts
         └── Roboto-Regular.ttf

 which should make entire config portable.
+edit:

+or

+    osd-font="Roboto Condensed"